motamman/signalk-weatherflow/README.md

 ### Weather API Not Working
 - Check that station coordinates are configured or vessel position is available
-- Verify the requested position is within range of the station
+- Verify the requested position is within range of the station (forecasts only)
 - Check SignalK server logs for Weather API registration messages
 - Ensure the plugin started successfully
+- If using multiple weather providers, specify `?provider=signalk-weatherflow` in requests
+- Check which provider is default: `GET /signalk/v2/api/weather/_providers/_default`

 ### No Position Data for Weather API
 - Verify `navigation.position` is being published to SignalK
 - Check position subscription setup in plugin logs
 - Consider manually configuring station coordinates as fallback
+- Use "Set Current Location as Home Port" checkbox to easily configure coordinates

+### Hub/Device Status Not Appearing
+- Check that WeatherFlow hub is broadcasting UDP status messages
+- Verify UDP port 50222 is accessible
+- Look for "Unknown WeatherFlow message type" errors in logs (should be resolved)
+- Check paths: `network.weatherflow.hubstatus.{STATION_ID}` and `network.weatherflow.devicestatus.{DEVICE_SERIAL}`

 ## Development